jisizhang/MixIT/README.md

-Implementation of Mixture Invariant Training
+Implementation of Teach-student Mixture Invariant Training

+This is for single-channel Conv-TasNet